How to help Hurricane Milton victims

 By CNN Impact Your World

-(CNN) — Deadly tornadoes, severe flooding and high winds battered Florida as Hurricane Milton tore through the state Wednesday night.
+(CNN) — Deadly tornadoes, severe flooding and high winds battered Florida as Hurricane Milton tore through the state October 9th.

 If you would like to help victims impacted by Hurricane Milton, check out the form below or click here.